bperard/reading-notes/README.md

+# READING NOTES

-Hello, I'm Brandon Perard, and this is a collection of my reading notes; you can also check out my profile below.[^1]
+I'm Brandon Perard, and this is a collection of my reading notes; you can also check out my profile below.[^1]

 ## Growth Mindset

 The "**growth mindset**" are the practices you use to take on ambiguous and challengeing tasks, like *learning something new*.
 When adversity and frustration take hold, it's easy to give up or get distracted, so it's important to build up the habits that allow us to move forward.

 ### Reminders to Grow

 - Minimize focus-stealing distractions
 - When motivation is low, take a break to recharge
 - If an obstacle becomes a mountain, take smaller steps